alexandru360/PresentationBingoCards/README.md

 # PresentationBingoCards
-Bingo cards for presentation :)
+Bingo cards for meetings :)